k-j0/active-matter-models/readme.md

 # Active Matter Models

-This repository contains parallel C++ implementations of a handful of selected models of active matter considered at low Reynolds number in 2D.
+This repository contains parallel C++ implementations of a handful of selected models of active matter considered at low Reynolds number in 2D and 3D.

 ## Building & running